-In 1887, he married Edith Anna Lorrine MacDonnell.
-He had two children: Francis Hilary MacDonnell Codville (b 1889) and Maude Edith Crawford MacDonnell Codville (b 1892).
+In 1887, he married Edith Anna Corrine MacDonnell (1859-1936) and they had two children: Francis Hiliary MacDonnell Codville (1889-1970) and Maude Edith Crawford MacDonnell Codville (1892-?).
 The family lived at 237 Kennedy Street.
-He was a founding member of the St. Charles Country Club, in 1905.
+He was a founding member of the St. Charles Country Club, in 1905, and an active member of Holy Trinity Anglican Church.
 Sometime before 1914, the Codville family moved to Ottawa, into a new home on Daly Street that stands today.

 Codville died aboard a train in England, on 8 October 1915.

 John James Codville, Ernest Benjamin Gillis Family History.

 A History of Manitoba: Its Resources and People by Prof. George Bryce, Toronto: The Canadian History Company, 1906.

 The Story of Manitoba by F. H. Schofield, Winnipeg: The S. J. Clarke Publishing Company, 1913.

 “Drops dead on train,” Manitoba Free Press, 9 October 1915, page 1.